jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 8. Once everything looks good, someone with write permission can merge the pull request by clicking "Merge pull request"

+Below is an example of what a merged pull request look like, taken from the network chart on GitHub.

 <p align="center">
  <img src="images/merged-pull-request.png">